Maria (2019 film): Plot

 Kaleb calls Victor’s men together and tells Miru to take care of the governor while he takes care of something else.
 He tells the men that he sent them a picture of Maria’s family and that he wants them to find them and bring them to him.
 Kaleb's men kidnap Leo and torture him into telling him where Maria lives.

 Kaleb’s men see Maria in a market place and chase her.
 But she overpowers them and then hurries home.
 She tells her husband Bert and Min-Min to pack.
 Meanwhile the doorbell rings.
-Bert finds Leo at the door who gets shot by Kaleb who calls Maria Lilly.
+Bert finds Leo at the door who gets shot by Kaleb who calls Maria 'Lily'.
 After a few seconds of pondering she puts the gun down.
 One of the men separates her and her daughter, and when she runs towards her father Kaleb shoots her in the face.
 Her father grabs her and starts crying and Kaleb puts a gun to his neck.

 The film then flashes back to the scene at the beginning of the film.
 Lily had refused to kill the lady and her daughter and another man was about to do it, but she shot him in the head, shot Kaleb in the knee and ran off with the girl and her mother.

 Back to the present she fights to get away from the men and her husband pushes away from Kaleb as well and fights him.
 Bert, seeing more men coming from the back entrance, shoves Kaleb away and gets shot while blocking Maria from their bullets.
 Maria kills all of the assassins but Kaleb who gets dragged out by a goon into a car, where it was revealed that he was wearing a bullet proof vest.
 He calls Ricardo who asks is it done and tells him that they have bigger problems because Lilly is alive and everyone else is dead.
 He then calls Miru and tells her to fall back.
-Maria cries with Min Min in her arms then kisses her dead husband on the forehead, grabs her knives then gets on a train.
+Maria cries with Min-Min in her arms then kisses her dead husband on the forehead, grabs her knives then gets on a train.

 Maria approaches her mentor and old mafia syndicate member Sir Greg and asks for a place to stay.
 He tells her to go to a hotel as doesn’t want anything to do with this.
 But finally he decides to help Maria.

 Kaleb gives his girlfriend Miru a picture of Maria and tells her to finish her off.
 He tells her that she’s at Old man Greg’s place, but not to touch him because they have an agreement with him.
 Miru goes to Greg's place, knocks out his muscleman Bogart, goes on her way.

 Meanwhile, Maria infiltrates a drug packing factory of Ricardo’s and after taking out the guards and the chemists, and sets the building on fire.